Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization: Single- B Lattice Framework

 The starting point is a Froggatt--Nielsen (FN) construction~\cite{FN1979,Leurer1992,Leurer1993} in which all fermion mass hierarchies arise from powers of a single small parameter $\epsilon \equiv 1/B$.
 The effective Yukawa matrices may be written schematically as

 where $p_f$ is a matrix of rational exponents fixed by the $B$-lattice and $C_f$ is a matrix of complex order-one coefficients.
+In the standard horizontal-symmetry construction, small integer charge differences under a single $U(1)$ horizontal symmetry generate the observed quark and lepton mass and mixing hierarchies via $y_{ij}\sim \epsilon^{|q_i+q_j|}$.
+The $B$-lattice extends this program by promoting the horizontal symmetry to a discrete $\mathbb{Z}_N$ gauge symmetry (Sec.~\ref{sec:UV-rational}), so that the charge differences themselves are quantized in units of $1/N$, generating the rational-exponent texture used throughout this paper.
 The symbol ``$\circ$'' denotes element-wise multiplication.
 The frequent restriction to integer FN powers in the literature reflects implicit assumptions of a single abelian symmetry with minimal messenger structure; once these assumptions are relaxed to allow discrete gauge symmetries and lattice charge assignments, rational exponents arise naturally.
 As shown by Krauss–Wilczek~\cite{Krauss:1988zc}, Banks–Dine~\cite{BanksDine:1991xc}, and Ibáñez–Ross~\cite{IbanezRoss1991}, this integer prejudice is not justified.
 Discrete gauge symmetries can support fractional effective charges, and anomaly cancellation constrains combinations, not individual integers.

 The rational-exponent structure encodes the family hierarchy and determines the dominant scaling of masses and mixing angles, while the coefficients $C_f$ control subleading numerical factors and phases.
-Once the exponent matrices are fixed, the framework becomes highly predictive: entire classes of observables depend only on powers of $B$, with limited sensitivity to the detailed coefficient choices.
+Once the exponent matrices are fixed, the framework is predictive: entire classes of observables depend only on powers of $B$, with limited sensitivity to the detailed coefficient choices.

 Diagonalization of the Yukawa matrices proceeds via bi-unitary transformations,

 and the CKM matrix is given by

 In this framework, quark mixing arises from the controlled misalignment between the up- and down-sector rotations dictated by the same underlying lattice.